skafos/ObjectDetectionIOS/README.md

     * Any other settings specific to your app.

 ## Skafos Framework Setup

-1. Make sure the following capabilites are enabled:
-    * Background modes: `Background fetch` and `Remote notifications`
-    * Push notifications
-2. Inside `AppDelegate.swift` make sure to use your Skafos **publishable key** in: `Skafos.initialize`
+Inside `AppDelegate.swift` make sure to set your Skafos **environment keys** in: `Skafos.initialize`.
+You can find these in your App Settings on the [dashboard](https://dashboard.skafos.ai).

 ## Now What?

 Now take a moment to click on `ObjectDetection.mlmodel` and under *Model Class* section click the arrow next to `ObjectDetection` and have a peek at the class that Xcode generates from the CoreML Model.
-Now, inside of `MainViewController.swift` (around line 95) take a look at the `reloadModel` function to see an example of how to load a model using the *Skafos* framework.
-While in `MainViewController.swift` also look (around line 86) for how to setup `NSNotificationCenter` to listen for Skafos notifications that the model has been updated.
+Now, inside of `MainViewController.swift` take a look at the `viewDidAppear` function to see an example of how to load a model using the *Skafos* framework.

 ## License